dani-t-codes/currency-exchange/README.md

 ###### For Windows Users

 - Open a new Command Prompt window by typing "Cmd" in your computer's search bar.
-- Determine whether you have 32-bit or 64-bit Windows by following these (instructions)[https://support.microsoft.com/en-us/help/13443/windows-which-version-am-i-running].
+- Determine whether you have 32-bit or 64-bit Windows by following these [instructions](https://support.microsoft.com/en-us/help/13443/windows-which-version-am-i-running).
-- Go to (Git Bash)[https://gitforwindows.org/], click on the "Download" button, and download the corresponding exe file from the Git for Windows site._
+- Go to [Git Bash](https://gitforwindows.org/), click on the "Download" button, and download the corresponding exe file from the Git for Windows site._
 - Follow the instructions in the set up menu.

 ###### For Both Mac & Windows systems

-- Once you have Git installed on your computer, go to this (GitHub repository)[https://github.com/dani-t-codes/currency-exchange], click the "Fork" button in the upper right hand corner of the page, and clone this application with the following command:`git clone https://github.com/dani-t-codes/currency-exchange`.
+- Once you have Git installed on your computer, go to this [GitHub repository](https://github.com/dani-t-codes/currency-exchange), click the "Fork" button in the upper right hand corner of the page, and clone this application with the following command:`git clone https://github.com/dani-t-codes/currency-exchange`.
-* Go to the (Node.js website)[https://nodejs.org/en/download/] and download the appropriate source code for your Windows operating system.
+* Go to the [Node.js website](https://nodejs.org/en/download/) and download the appropriate source code for your Windows operating system.
-* Once the project has been cloned to your computer and you have all the necessary items on your local computer, open the project in the application of your choice ((Visual Code Studio)[https://code.visualstudio.com/] was used and is recommended by the application builder), and run `npm install` to get the appropriate dependencies from Node.js in the project.
+* Once the project has been cloned to your computer and you have all the necessary items on your local computer, open the project in the application of your choice ([Visual Code Studio](https://code.visualstudio.com/) was used and is recommended by the application builder), and run `npm install` to get the appropriate dependencies from Node.js in the project.
 * Once Node's dependencies for the project have successfully downloaded, run the command `npm run build` in your terminal.
 * If you run `npm run start`, you will be able to open a live session of the application.